• Skip to main content

 Rangoli – Keep it Simple

-You have the option of making the Rangoli both with colors and flowers.
-In my case, since I Have a toddler, powder colors did not seem like a good idea.
+You have the option of making the Rangoli with both colors and flowers.
+Since I have a toddler, powder colors did not seem like a good idea.
 So I went with a simple design that could be made quickly in 10 to 15 minutes with a combination of natural and faux flowers.

 You can further jazz up your Diwali Rangolis by combining it with beautifully crafted diyas.